Azure/AppService/_posts/2022-11-09-multi-region-web-app.md

 ### Configure the deployment source

-You'll need to update your app's stack's settings to match the source code if you've been following along in this tutorial.
+You'll need to update your app's stack settings to match the source code if you've been following along in this tutorial.

 1. Go to one of your apps.
 1. In the left pane, select **Configuration** and then select the **General settings** tab.